 Staging Parameter Stage Description Staging by Days Past Due Applicable to all loan products.
-1 Accounts with $0 - 30$ days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 1 account is $0-6$ days).
-2 Accounts with 31 - 90 days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 2 account is 7 - 10 days).
-3 Accounts with days past due of 91 days and above (applicable for all loan products except fo microfinancing loans wherein days past due fo Stage 3 accounts is 11 days and above).
+1 Accounts with $0 - 30$ days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 1 accounts is $0 - 6$ days).
+2 Accounts with $31 - 90$ days past due (applicable 2 for all loan products except for microfinancing loans wherein days past due for Stage 2 accounts 3 is $7 - 10$ days).
+Accounts with days past due of 91 days and above 3 (applicable for all loan products except for microfinancing loans wherein days past due for G 1 G Stage 3 accounts is 11 days and above).
 Staging by Status Applicable to all loan products except for Microfinance.
 1 Accounts tagged as Current in its Status are classified under Stage 1.
-2 Accounts tagged as Past due performing in it Status are classified under Stage 2.
-3 Accounts tagged as ITL and NPL in its Status ar classified under Stage 3.
-Staging by Origination Rating Applicable to Commercial Loans (Large Scal vs Current Rating and Medium Scale) only 1 If no movement in the ratings from originatio rating against the latest rating, the staging will b based on the current ICRRS rating.
-If th account's current rating is either Excellent, Supe Prime, Prime, Very Good, Good, Satisfactory Average, Fair, the account will be tagged under Stage 1.
-2 If the account's current rating/equivalent Ris Level deteriorates by 2 notches from it origination rating/equivalent Risk Level, th account is tagged under Stage 2.
-If no movemen in the ratings from origination rating against th latest rating, the staging will be based on the latest ICRRS rating.
-If the account's latest Rating either Marginal, Watchlist or Especiall Mentioned, account will be tagged under Stage 2 Staging by Maturity Date vs Applicable to all loan products Cut-off Date Trenerous to an tour products 1 If maturity date of the account is after the cut-of date of the ECL Calculation, and if the day leading up to the cut-off date from the maturit date is less than 30 days, the account is tagge maturity date of the account is after the cut-of under Stage 1 (For Microfinance loans, i
+2 Accounts tagged as Past due performing in its Status are classified under Stage 2.
+3 Accounts tagged as ITL and NPL in its Status are classified under Stage 3.
+Staging by Origination Rating Applicable to Commercial Loans (Large Scale vs Current Rating 1 and Medium Scale) only 1 If no movement in the ratings from origination rating against the latest rating, the staging will be based on the current ICRRS rating.
+If the account's current rating is either Excellent, Super Prime, Prime, Very Good, Good, Satisfactory, Average, Fair, the account will be tagged under Stage 1.
+2 If the account's current rating/equivalent Risk 2 Level deteriorates by 2 notches from its origination rating/equivalent Risk Level, the account is tagged under Stage 2.
+If no movement in the ratings from origination rating against the latest rating, the staging will be based on the latest ICRRS rating.
+If the account's latest Rating is either Marginal, Watchlist or Especially Mentioned, account will be tagged under Stage 2.
+Storing by Maturity Data va Applicable to all loan products Staging by Maturity Date vs Cut-off Date Applicable to all loan products 1 If maturity date of the account is after the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is less than 30 days, the account is tagged under Stage 1 (For Microfinance loans, if maturity date of the account is after the cut-off

-Staging Parameter Stage Description 3 date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is less than 10 days, the account is tagged under Stage 1).
-If maturity date of the account is prior to the cut- off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 30 days, the account is tagged under Stage 3 (For Microfinance loans, if Maturity Date of the account is prior the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 10 days, the account is tagged under Stage 3).
+Staging Parameter Stage Description date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is less than 10 days, the account is tagged under Stage 1).
+3 If maturity date of the account is prior to the cut- off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 30 days, the account is tagged under Stage 3 (For Microfinance loans, if Maturity Date of the account is prior the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 10 days, the account is tagged under Stage 3).